logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 # Conclusion

-While NTLM to LDAP relay attacks require a large amount of different factors to all line up together, the impact to an organizations Active Directory environment can be absolutely devastating.
+While NTLM to LDAP relay attacks require a large amount of different factors to all line up together, the impact to an organization's Active Directory environment can be absolutely devastating.
 Potential arbitrary device compromise as SYSTEM, to potentially full domain compromise, with trade-craft every step of the way.
 From abusing WebClient in the coercion stage to get suitable authentication for relay to LDAP, to numerous post-exploitation measures when an attacker has actually impersonated the desired machine account.
 The only way to really stay on top of these vulnerabilities to conduct continuous audits, penetration testing, and ensure good organizational security posture through an active security mindset.